mborla/project/README.md

 ## Usage

+1. On the command line:
 ```
 composer install
 ```

-MySQL in local.
+2. MySQL in local.
 Create a database named "database".

-Edit 'user' in config.json.
+3. Edit 'user' in config.json in "project" folder.

+4. Create a new JSON configuration file in the "project_config" folder following the example of config_pew.json.
+'num_tweet' must be the exact number of sentences to note in your dataset.

-On the command line:
+5. On the command line:
 ```
 php artisan config:cache
 ```

-Create the tables in your local database with command:
+6. Create the tables in your local database with command:
 ```
 php artisan migrate --seed
 ```
+this command inserts a new User with the name specified previously in config.json

-Run:
+7. Run:
 ```
 php artisan serve
 ```

-## Demo data
-Create a new configuration file in the "project_config" folder following the example of config_pew.json.
-'num_tweet' must be the exact number of sentences to note in your dataset.